Connectedness of fibers beyond semitoric systems I: the non-degenerate case: The key proposition

 Let $\mathcal{O}$ be the $(T \times \R)$-orbit through $p$.
 Since $D_p g$ restricts to a non-zero function on $\C \times \{0\}$, the vector space $\left(T_p \rorbit\right)^{\omega}/T_p\rorbit$ is isomorphic to $\C^h$ and the Lie algebra of the $(T \times \R)$-stabilizer of $p$ is $\fh \times \{0\} \varsubsetneq \ft \times \R$.
 Hence, the linearized action on $\left(T_p \rorbit\right)^{\omega}/T_p\rorbit$ is isomorphic to the $H$-action on $\C^h$.
 Finally, since $P(z) = z_0$, $H$ acts on $\C^{h+1} \simeq \C \times \C^h$ through an isomorphism $H \simeq \{1\} \times (S^1)^h$.
 Therefore, $p$ has purely elliptic type. \end{proof}

-\begin{Remark} Clearly, every critical point of $g$ modulo $\Phi$ is a singular point of $(M,\omega,\ft \times \R, f:=(\Phi,g))$.
-The converse holds over the interior of $\Phi(M)$ if $\Phi$ is proper.
+\begin{Remark} If $\Phi$ is proper, then every singular point of $(M,\omega,\ft \times \R, f:= (\Phi,g))$ over the interior of $\Phi(M)$ is a critical point of $g$ modulo $\Phi$.
 To see this, let $p$ be a regular point of $g$ modulo $\Phi$.
-By Lemma~\ref{greg2}, $p$ is tall and the degree of the defining polynomial of the local model for $p$ is $1$.
+By Lemma~\ref{greg2}, $p$ is tall and the degree of the defining monomial of the local model for $p$ is $1$.
 Moreover, if $\Phi(p)$ is in the interior of $\Phi(M)$, then the local model for $p$ has a surjective moment map because $\Phi$ is open as a map to $\Phi(M)$ by Theorem~\ref{thm:connected}.
 Together, these facts imply that the $T$-stabilizer of $p$ is trivial.
 Therefore, $p$ is a regular point of $\Phi$, and so also of $f$. \end{Remark}

 By Lemma \ref{greg2}, to construct the desired Morse function on a reduced space we need to impose local conditions near each critical point of $g$ modulo $\Phi$.
 More precisely, the following key proposition holds.